railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 Track your Phone Calls
 ======================

-OpenERP has functions to manage a telephone call centre.
-If, when you installed the CRM module, you selected the option for calls you will be able to manage incoming and outgoing calls.
+OpenERP allows you to manage incoming and outgoing calls.

-Call management can be used for two particular needs:
+Call management can be used for particular needs, such as:

 * Entering customer calls so that you keep a record of the communication attached to a partner or a sales opportunity,